Eleonwra/elcardiocc-baseline-ner/README.md

 - **Tracking:** Experiment tracking, hyperparameter logging, and metric visualization were managed via **Weights & Biases (W&B)**.

 ## Preprocessing
 Documents were segmented into sections via a keyword-driven method based on clinical headers.
-Sentences were then split using Stanza and tokenized with a 384-token maximum length.
+These sections were then split into individual sentences via Stanza and tokenized with a 384-token maximum length.

 ## Training
 The baseline system is built on the cased multilingual BERT-base architecture.
 The model was fine-tuned with a token-level classification head to perform NER under the BIO2 tagging scheme.